Tamulur/EnsembleChat/Overview.md

 In the Settings tab the user can select which model to use for each provider: For each provider, there is a dropdown with possible models.
 The model selected here will be used for the respective provider.
 Which models are available in the dropdowns for each provider is determined in the configuration files.
 In the folder "Configurations", there is a file for each provider: "OpenAI.json", "Claude.json" and "Gemini.json".
 Each configuration JSON file contains a field "models" that has a list of model names for that provider.
 For OpenAI the list should be "GPT-5", "GPT-5-mini", "o3", and "GPT-4.1".
 For Claude the list should be "claude-sonnet-4-0".
 For Gemini the list should be "gemini-2.5-pro".
 Currently the lists for Claude and Gemini only have one possible option each.
 Another dropdown labelled "Aggregator" lets the user select one of the providers (ChatGPT, Claude, or Gemini) as the aggregator.
 There is a field to set the temperature that should be used for any models whose API allows this, default 0.7.
 There is a "Notifications" checkbox, that sets whether to show system notifications when the final reply has finished.
 Default it on.
-All settings are stored in a file Settings.json.
+All settings are stored in `Configurations/Settings.json`.
 If that file doesn't exist, it is created.
 At start, it is read and the settings applied.
 When the user changes a setting, the file is updated.

 ### UI status messages